-1. Dejection: An ode is a full-fledged remorse over the orse over the loss of the (a) Love (b) Celestial light (c) Coleridge's Wife (d) Poetic ability 2. .
-Dejection was composed as an answer to Wordsworth's (a) Daffodils (b) Lucy Poem (c) Resolution and Independence (d) Immortality Ode
+1. Deje ection : An ode is a full-fledged remorse over the loss of the

+(a) Love (b) Celestial light

+(c) Coleridge's Wife (d) Poetic ability

+2. Dejection was composed as an answer to Wordsworth's

+(a) Daffodils (b) Lucy Poem

+(c) Resolution and Independence (d) Immortality Ode

 3. The poem 'Frost at Midnight' by Coleridge is attributed to his

 (a) Friend (b) Wife

 (c) Child (d) Father

-4. Who o wrote Biographia Literaria?
+4. Who Who wrote Biographia Literaria?

 (a) S.T.
 Coleridge (b) William Wordsworth

 (c) John Keats (d) None of these

-13.6.1 Answer Key
+13.7.1 Answer Key

-Celestial light Child 2.
+1. Celestial light 3.
+Child 2.
 Immortality Ode

 4. Biographia Literaria